 According to 6 sources (China Unicom, MediaTek, ZTE, Huawei, Qualcomm, vivo), with SU-MIMO, the capacity performances are in the range of {4.4~8}, and the mean value of capacity performance is approximately [].

-According to 5 sources (ZTE, Huawei, Qualcomm, vivo, FUTUREWEI), with MU-MIMO, the capacity performances are in the range of {5.2~10}, and the mean value of capacity performance is approximately [].
+According to 5 sources (ZTE, Huawei, Qualcomm, vivo, Futurewei), with MU-MIMO, the capacity performances are in the range of {5.2~10}, and the mean value of capacity performance is approximately [].

 Following is observed for VR/AR, 45Mbps, 10ms PDB, 60 FPS